DIET - EXERCISE - FITNESS For Life

 small blood vessels in the skin.

-gender, size, metabolism and activity
+gender, size, metabolism and activity level all

-more active people need more calories than smaller, older or the less active.
+people need more calories than smaller, older or the less active.

 consult your doctor for medical advice and treatment before starting any